 Follow basic horseback safety standards.
-To ensure gear fits properly and/or is properly adjusted, an instructor should make a safety check of each rider's clothing, footwear, helmet, and saddle.
-He or she needs to check stirrup length to ensure that riders can raise their behinds off the saddle about one hand's depth.
+To ensure gear fits properly and/or is properly adjusted, an instructorshould make a safety check of each rider's clothing, footwear, helmet, and saddle.
+He or she needs to check stirrup2024-2025 Safety Activity CheckpointsPage 102 of 226 length to ensure that riders can raise their behinds off the saddle about one hand's depth.
 Front and rear cinches are checked for tightness, twigs, folds, and bends.
 The instructor should also check the safety of the riding area before each session.
 Only one rider is allowed on a horse at any time, and there should be no eating or drinking while riding.
 Riders should dismount before going through small gates.